rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

 * `key` represents the unique identifier for each IP host, which could be the IP address itself or another related unique value.
 * `tags` can store a set of descriptive tags or labels associated with the IP host.
 These tags come from `enrichment_data` table.
-* `initiatedconnections` represents connections that the IP host has initiated.
+* `connections` represents connections that the IP host has initiated or accepted.
 This includes destination IPs, ports, number of flows, packets, duration, and other relevant connection details.
-* `acceptedconnections` represents incoming connections that the IP host has accepted.
 * `resolveddomains` contains information about domain names that the IP host has resolved.
 * `weburls` lists URLs with which the IP host might have accessed or interacted.
 It gives insights into the web activity of the host.
 * `tlshandshakes` contains information about TLS (Transport Layer Security) handshakes initiated by the IP host.
 This provides insights into the secure communications of the host and can include details like cipher suites, certificates, or protocols.